 Why Meditate As Part Of Practical Philosophy?

 The essence of Practical Philosophy is to bring knowledge into experience.
-Thus it is necessary to combine intellectual appreciation with a practical method of applying this knowledge in our daily life.
+In this way, it is necessary to combine intellectual appreciation with a practical method of applying this knowledge in our daily life.

 Clarity, Energy and Efficiency